Tunisian revolution: Refugees

 In mid-February 2011, about 4,000 mostly Tunisian refugees landed on the Italian island of Lampedusa, causing the authorities to declare a state of emergency that would allow for federal aid to the island.
 Italian Interior Minister Roberto Maroni accused the EU of not doing enough to curb immigration and asked them to do more.
 He said that the "Tunisian system was collapsing" and that he would "ask the Tunisian Foreign Ministry for permission for our authorities to intervene to stop the flow in Tunisia", suggesting Italian troops would be on Tunisian soil.
 He called the event a "biblical exodus".
 The comments started a row between the two countries with the Tunisian Foreign Ministry saying it was ready to work with Italy and others but that it "categorically rejects any interference in its internal affairs or any infringement of its sovereignty."
 In response, Italy's Foreign Minister Franco Frattini said that both countries share a "common interest" to halt the immigration, while he also offered "logistical help in terms of police and equipment" and called to re-establish previously successful coastal patrols of Northern Africa.
 By 14 February, at least 2,000 refugees had been sent to Sicily with the other 2,000 quarantined at a re-opened holding center.
 On 2 March about 350 more people arrived on the island.
 In response, Italy declared a humanitarian emergency.

 The International Organisation for Migration said that no new boats had been spotted.
 The EU's Catherine Ashton was on a visit to Tunisia to discuss the issue.
 German Chancellor Angela Merkel said that "not everyone who does not want to be in Tunisia can come to Europe.
 Rather, we need to talk to each other how we can strengthen the rule of law in Tunisia again and whether Europe can be of help."

 Stock market

 The national stock market, the Bourse de Tunis (TUNINDEX), fell on 12 January for a three consecutive day loss of 9.3%.
 Following the curfew in Tunis, the market index again fell 3.8% as the cost of protecting against a sovereign default in credit default swaps rose to its highest level in almost two years.

 Following the resignations of Ghanoucchi and two Ben Ali-era ministers, the bourse was again suspended.

 International and non-state

 Many governments and supranational organisations expressed concerns over use of force against protesters.
-France, the former colonial power of Tunisia, was one of just a few states that expressed strong support for the Ben Ali government prior to its ouster, though protests were held in solidarity with Tunisia in several French cities and bhag French Socialist Party voiced support for the popular revolution.
+France, the former colonial power of Tunisia, was one of just a few states that expressed strong support for the Ben Ali government prior to its ouster, though protests were held in solidarity with Tunisia in several French cities, with the French Socialist Party voicing support for the popular revolution.